 Material: Rubber and EVA foam | Weight: 1.04 lb | Heel Height: 0.74 inches | Waterproof: Yes

 - Offers wet traction

 - The tongue might irritate a bit at first.

 The best hiking shoe for plantar fasciitis is designed by Riemot and has a perforated suede upper to give you breathability and style.
-Waterproof with extra lining on the inside, you can hike away even in drizzly weather and still come out dry.
-The rubber toe cap keeps your toes guarded against shocks while the padded tongue and collar prevent friction.
+These waterproof boots have an extra lining on the inside, so you can hike away even in drizzly weather and still come out dry.
+The molded rubber toe cap keeps your toes guarded against shocks and collisions while the padded tongue and collar prevent friction.
 Phylon midsole reduces the shoe’s weight and micro-suede insoles with open-cell foam backing are great bedding for your feet.
 The soles are both flexible and well-cushioned, taking your mind off the risk of blisters.
 With rubber outsoles that have a self-cleaning and open design, you can conquer all kinds of terrains with complete traction and stability.

 - Available in 5 colors

 - Breathable design